vmware-tanzu/graph-framework-for-microservices/docs/getting_started/Playground.md

 5. Access your organization chart through REST API Explorer [here](http://localhost:5000/orgchart.org/docs#/)

-## Replicate datamodel from Nexus api-server to base K8s api-server
+## Replicate datamodel objects between two endpoints

+Get started with this simple org-chart example to understand the nexus-connector workflow.
+In this case, the datamodel installed on the Nexus API server is hierarchical, while the K8s API server is non-hierarchical.
+## Sync from hierarchical source (Nexus API server) to non-hierarchical destination (Base API Server)

-1. Create NexusEndpoint configuration with destination host and port details.
-This deploys one instance of nexus-connector that syncs objects to the desired destination endpoint.
+1. Create NexusEndpoint configuration with destination host and port details that is to be served by a nexus-connector instance.
+This deploys one instance of nexus-connector that syncs objects to that destination.

     <details><summary>If your Kubernetes cluster is running on Kind, execute the following to get the destination IP and use https://[IP]:6443</summary>